DevScoreInc/samples/hacker-news-monitor/README.md

 You need to create a Slack app and Activate Incoming Webhooks to use Slack integration.
 Please follow [these instructions](https://slack.com/help/articles/115005265063-Incoming-Webhooks-for-Slack) to create your Slack app.

+You can also modify this fucntion to add email notifications using the [email funcationality](https://github.com/DevScoreInc/docs#emaillib) built into our SDK.
+This is left as an excercise for the reader, but if you really want it and get stuck send us a note and we'll try to help you.